ibm-cloud-docs/Registry/ts_index.md

     Because the root key is affected, this step deletes all signing keys, including for other trust servers.
     {:tip}

 3. If you use [{{site.data.keyword.Bluemix_notm}} Image Enforcement](registry_security_enforce.html) in your {{site.data.keyword.containershort_notm}} cluster, restart each image enforcement pod.
-To trigger Kubernetes to perform a rolling restart of the pods automatically, you can change some metadata on the pod.
+To trigger Kubernetes to do a rolling restart of the pods automatically, you can change some metadata on the pod.
 For example, [target your Kubernetes CLI to your cluster](/docs/containers/cs_cli_install.html#cs_cli_configure) and modify the deployment.
     ```
     kubectl patch deployment $(helm list | grep "ibmcloud-image-enforcement" | awk '{print $1;}')-ibmcloud-image-enforcement -p'{"spec":{"template":{"metadata":{"annotations":{"restarted":"'$(date +%s)'"}}}}}}' -n ibm-system
     ```